benbalter/benbalter.github.com/_posts/2015-03-30-the-difference-between-18f-and-usds.md

 #### 3. Management versus hackers

+Crazy successful startups are founded and run by geeks — Zuckerberg, Gates, Brin and Page.
+When creating an organization dedicated to building software, there's something to be said about optimizing for developers above all external constraints.
 I've talked before about [geeks vs. suits](http://ben.balter.com/2014/12/18/geeks-and-suits/).
 Nowhere is that more apparent.

-To me, 18F embodies [the hacker ethic](http://ben.balter.com/2013/02/16/what-is-a-hacker/), with geeks being the top of the organizational food chain (whether developer, designer, UX-expert, whatever), with managers adopting a [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) approach to supporting their efforts.
-They've clearly embodies [the UK Digital Service's "delivery is the strategy"](http://mikebracken.com/blog/the-strategy-is-delivery-again/) ethos.
+To me, 18F embodies [the hacker ethic](http://ben.balter.com/2013/02/16/what-is-a-hacker/), with geeks being the top of the organizational food chain (whether developer, designer, UX-expert, whatever), with managers adopting a [servant leadership](https://en.wikipedia.org/wiki/Servant_leadership) approach to supporting their efforts, and they've clearly embodied [the UK Digital Service's "delivery is the strategy"](http://mikebracken.com/blog/the-strategy-is-delivery-again/) ethos.
 18F was built by geeks, for geeks, and that fact shows in how they work and what they *choose* to work on.

-USDS may be influenced by non-geek technologists, but that also provides them with a unique opportunity not afforded to 18F.
-I suspect in the long run, USDS hopes to create a much wide-reaching digital service corps, with USDS being the bureaucratic umbrella, providing managerial air cover for non-career technologists at each of the household name agencies.[^look-out]
+USDS may be influenced by non-geek technologists, but that also provides them with a unique opportunity not afforded to 18F: I suspect in the long run, USDS hopes to create a much wide-reaching digital service corps, with USDS being the bureaucratic umbrella, providing managerial air cover for non-career technologists at each of the household name agencies.[^look-out]

-###
+### So which one's better?

 Is 18F better?
 USDS?
 You're asking me to compare Apples to PCs.
 They exist to serve different masters.
-In the end, though, we're all on the same team, and so it ultimately doesn't matter. https://medium.com/thelist/why-i-m-returning-to-government-e191f8b14355
+In the end, though, we're all on the same team, and so it ultimately doesn't matter.

+If you're a technologist looking at the way our government approaches technology, and get the same nails-on-a-chalkboard feeling I do, I encourage you to [give in to your sense of civic duty](https://medium.com/thelist/why-i-m-returning-to-government-e191f8b14355).

 [^disclosure]: Full disclosure, I was [a member of the inaugural round of fellows](http://ben.balter.com/2013/09/30/ten-things-you-learn-as-a-presidential-innovation-fellow/), but since them, work in the private sector.
 These are my own observations, reading public-facing representations, and being intimately familiar with government IT reform efforts.
 Your experience may vary.